 SPONSORED BY: ASC Master Class

-Shortly after wrapping the series finale of Mad Men last summer, Christopher Manley, ASC, sat down with AC to discuss his work on the show.
-He shares what he learned from taking some turns in the director’s chair, explains the production’s transition to digital capture, and discusses his unique collaboration with Phil Abraham, who shot the pilot and moved on to direct many episodes of the series.
+Shortly after wrapping the series finale of Mad Men, Christopher Manley, ASC, sat down with AC to discuss his work on the show.
+He shares what he learned from taking some turns in the director’s chair, explains the production’s transition to digital capture, and discusses his unique collaboration with Phil Abraham, who shot the series pilot and moved on to then direct many episodes of the show.

 About the Project